ArtFXDev/silex-doc/docs/user/interface/file-explorer.md

 ## Browsing through files :

-When you click on a sequences, you will get "inside" it et access your shots. exactly like a windows file explorer.
+When you click on a sequences, you will get "inside" it et access your shots. exly like a windows file explorer.

 ![](../../../static/img/user_guide/file_explorer/file_explorer_structure.PNG)